arturdryomov/pages/content/posts/2018-09-09-optimizing-vectors.md

 slug: optimizing-android-vector-images
 ---

 Developers like tools.
-A good tool is worth of countless saved hours or improved experience.
-For example, it is more than enough to use `git log`, but why do that when [`tig`](https://jonas.github.io/tig/) is around?
-I guess this constant need of better tools goes from our nature and serves as a moving force behind the civilization progress — but that’s another story.
+A good tool can save hours of work or improve the workflow experience.
+For example, it is possible to use `git log`, but why do that when [`tig`](https://jonas.github.io/tig/) is around?

 An average working day of an Android developer involves doing something with UI.
-Pushing widgets around, changing text and images — both raster and vector ones.
+Pushing widgets around, changing text and images.
-Turns out, the colleges of mine use one of these SVG to `VectorDrawable` converters and I use Android Studio directly.
+Turns out, the colleges of mine convert SVG images to `VectorDrawable` via a specific converter and I use Android Studio directly.
 Is there any difference though?
-Is it worth switching to another tool?
+What does the job better?
 Let’s find out!

 # Tools

-Converters (include optimizations):
+Converters (do optimizations under the hood):

 * Android Studio.
 * [`svg2android`](http://inloop.github.io/svg2android/) — website,